-- The weighted average inflation rate for the most recent three years and - A qualitative judgment about the extent of government manipulation of prices through direct controls or subsidies.
+- The weighted average rate of inflation for the most recent three years and - A qualitative judgement about the extent of government manipulation of prices through direct controls or subsidies.

-The weighted average inflation rate for the most recent three years serves as the primary input into an equation that generates the base score for monetary freedom.
+The weighted average rate of inflation for the most recent three years serves as the primary input into an equation that generates the base score for monetary freedom.
 The extent of price controls is then assessed as a penalty deduction of up to 20 points from the base score.
-The two equations used to convert inflation rates into the final monetary freedom score are:
+The two equations used to convert rates of inflation into the final monetary freedom score are:

 Weighted Avg.
-Inflation = θ_1 Inflation + θ_2 Inflation + θ_3 Inflation + θ_3 Inflation where θ_1 through θ_3 (thetas 1-3) represent three numbers that sum to 1 and are exponentially smaller in sequence (in this case, values of 0.665, 0.245, and 0.090, respectively); Inflation{it} is the absolute value of the annual inflation rate in country i during year t as measured by the Consumer Price Index; α represents a coefficient that stabilizes the variance of scores; and the price control (PC) penalty is an assigned value of 0-20 penalty points based on the extent of price controls.
+Inflation_i = θ_1 Inflation{it} + θ_2 Inflation{it-1} + θ_3 Inflation{it-2} where θ_1 through θ_3 (thetas 1-3) represent three numbers that sum to 1 and are exponentially smaller in sequence (in this case, values of 0.665, 0.245, and 0.090, respectively); Inflation{it} is the absolute value of the annual rate of inflation in country i during year t as measured by the Consumer Price Index; α represents a coefficient that stabilizes the variance of scores; and the price control (PC) penalty is an assigned value of 0-20 penalty points based on the extent of price controls.